 Estate Grown • Chef-Prepared • Wine Paired

-Driven by the agricultural cycle at Beltane Ranch, each unique dinner features four courses sourced from the ranch, prepared by Estate Chef Kim Cosway and paired with a selection of estate wines.
+Driven by the agricultural cycle at Beltane Ranch, each unique dinner features four courses sourced from the ranch, prepared by our Estate Chef and paired with a selection of estate wines.
 Hosted and served by our team and family and enjoyed in authentic and unique settings.

 This warm and immersive experience is a ticketed event open to Club Members and their guests.
 Ticket price is inclusive of meal and wine pairings.
-Historically we shared one long table.
-Details for 2022 will be announced when tickets go on sale.
-If you would like to be placed on a list to be first notified when tickets go on sale, please send an email to firstname.lastname@example.org.
+We shared one long table.

 Meals at Beltane Ranch highlight a bounty of fresh heirloom produce from our regeneratively farmed garden and orchard, olive oil from our groves, honey from our hives and our heritage estate wines.